 Finally the last way of getting to Singapore Zoo is on the Singapore Attractions Express, which links the city with the Singapore Zoo/River Safari and Jurong Bird Park.
 More information on the SAExpress here.

 There are plenty of other family-friendly attractions in Singapore – check out our guide to Singapore’s Best Family Friendly Attractions.
 Still need more ideas?
 See our list of 50 Things to Do in Singapore with Kids.

 Get ready for your family trip to Singapore Zoo with all these essentials:

 Pin it for Later!

-Note: This article contains some affiliate links.
-If you make a purchase using one of our affiliate links, we will receive a small commission – at absolutely no extra cost to you.
+This article contains some affiliate links.
+If you make a booking or purchase using one of our affiliate links, we will receive a small commission – at absolutely no extra cost to you.